hannahcourt/HC_fhir-pipeline/README.md

 ### Step 1: Start the PostgreSQL Service

-`docker-compose up`
+`docker-compose up -d`

 This will start the database container.
 The DB is accessible at localhost:5432.

 ### Step 2: Connect to the Database

 Use psql to connect:
-`psql -h localhost -U testuser -d patients`
+`docker exec -it fhir-pipeline-db-1 psql -U testuser -d testdb`

-Credentials:
-`User: testuser
-Password: testpass
-Database: testdb`

 ### Step 3: View Table Contents